CodeWithItsDhruv/eworkshop/README.md

-# AssignmentHub - Student & Staff Management System
+# E-Workspace - Student & Staff Management System

 A modern web application for managing student assignments, applications, and announcements.
 Built with vanilla HTML, CSS, and JavaScript.